render-engine/render-engine/README.md

   - all_posts.html # default template for Collection objects.
 Modify this file to fit your design static/ # will be copied into your generated output. great for storing css/.js/image files
 ```

-[ ] Todo: Build this functionality out into quickstart

 [Jinja2]: https://jinja.palletsprojects.com/en/latest